lelkouss/power-outages-analysis/README.md

   ></iframe>

 - ### Bivariate Analysis:
-  3. **Chloropleth -- Mean Outage Duration and Most Common Cause of Outages by State**
+  3. **Choropleth -- Mean Outage Duration and Most Common Cause of Outages by State**
   - This plot shows the mean outage duration, as well as the most common cause for outages, grouped by state.
 This highlights which states usually experience higher duration outages, as well as the most common cause of those outages, which may impact duration.
   - This illustrates two of the factors that will go into our prediction of duration, and how they might be linked.
   - <iframe